ruzx/obsidian-chemedit/README.md

 **Bring chemistry to Obsidian.**

 ChemEdit is a fully-integrated chemical structure editor and viewer.
-Powered by **Ketcher** and **SmilesDrawer**, it allows you to natively draw reactions, edit `.mol` files, and preview ChemDraw (`.cdxml`) files directly inside your vault without ever switching apps.
+Powered by **Ketcher** and **SmilesDrawer**, it allows you to natively draw reactions, edit `.mol` files, preview ChemDraw (`.cdxml`) files directly inside your vault, and keep simple electronic lab notebooks (ELNs).

 ### Quick Demo